 The Every Student Succeeds Act (ESSA) was signed into law in 2015.
 The Student Support and Academic Enrichment (SSAE) program falls under ESSA, subpart 1 of Title IV, Part A. The SSAE program is intended to improve students’ academic achievement by increasing the capacity of State educational agencies (SEAs), local educational agencies (LEAs), and local communities to provide all students with access to a well-rounded education; improve school conditions for student learning; and improve the use of technology to improve the academic achievement and digital literacy of all students.
 States receive funds in the form of block grants and then fund local education agencies.
-To learn more, visit NCSSLE’s Title IV, Part A, SSAE Program page.
+To learn more, visit the T4PA Center website.

 Local Educational Agency and District Grant Programs

 In 2014, the NorthEast Washington Educational Service District 101 received a Project Prevent grant.
-They have used this 5-year grant to help their schools increase capacities for identifying, assessing, and serving students exposed to pervasive violence.
-The award helps ensure that affected students are offered mental health services for trauma or anxiety.
-The award also supports the implementation of other school-based violence prevention strategies that reduce the likelihood of future violence.
+They used this 5-year grant to help their schools increase capacities for identifying, assessing, and serving students exposed to pervasive violence.
+The award helped ensure that affected students were offered mental health services for trauma or anxiety.
+The award also supported the implementation of other school-based violence prevention strategies that reduced the likelihood of future violence.
 To find out more about this grant, go to: https://www2.ed.gov/programs/projectprevent/index.html.

 In 2014, the Vancouver School District #37 received a School Climate Transformation grant.
-With this 5-year grant, St. Clair Country Schools are developing support systems and providing technical assistance to schools on implementing evidence-based multi-tiered behavioral frameworks.
-The primary goal is to improve behavioral outcomes and learning conditions for all students.
+With this 5-year grant, St. Clair Country Schools developed support systems and provided technical assistance to schools on implementing evidence-based multi-tiered behavioral frameworks.
+The primary goal was to improve behavioral outcomes and learning conditions for all students.
 To find out more about this grant go to: http://www2.ed.gov/programs/schoolclimatelea/index.html.